From Firefighting To Futureready: Building A Smarter Optimized Supply Chain Via Design Thinking

 It’s About People, Not Just Processes

 For example, if customer fill rates are dropping, a traditional fix might be to buy new software or increase safety stock.
-A Design Thinking approach digs deeper and might uncover that the issue stems from outdated data sharing between sales and planning or inconsistent communication with a 3PL.
+A Design Thinking approach digs deeper and might uncover that the issue stems from outdated data sharing between sales and production planning or inconsistent communication with a 3PL.
 The solution, then, becomes more targeted, cost-effective, and sustainable.
 This approach also encourages stakeholder buy-in by involving them early and often.
 That means fewer surprises, faster implementation, and better adoption of new tools or processes.

-The Future of Supply Chain Starts Here
+Your Supply Chain Redesign Starts Here

 Design Thinking gives you the tools to: